Getting started as a web designer, Part One

 Hey!
-This wasn't written by a consortium of crabs!
+This wasn't written by a congress of ravens!
 It was written by Jodi Wing, who does awesome work at Loud Dog, a digital branding firm in San Francisco that helps businesses express themselves authentically via identities, websites, and marketing collateral.

 If you want us to do awesome work for you, if you have a question, or if you're just feeling lonely and want to chat, we want to hear from you!